 Key differences between B2B and B2C ecommerce marketplace

 Now that we have clearly understood the concept of B2B and B2C ecommerce marketplaces, let’s focus on differences.
 Even though both the models are having a lot of similarity in terms of online shopping, there are key differences set each one apart.
-While B2B focus only on medium & small-scale businesses, B2C is purely a customer based segment.
+While B2B focuses only on medium & small-scale businesses, B2C is purely a customer-based segment.
 The points below focuses on the main B2B and B2C differences:

 In the B2C environment, prices are fixed for every customer.
-Every customer gets the same price with the same catalogue.
-You may get loyalty points, but the price wouldn’t influence as per your previous purchasing.
+Every customer gets the same price with the same catalog.
+You may get loyalty points, but the price wouldn’t influence your previous purchasing.

 Payments & Order Cycle

 In B2B business, the orders are made of bulk quantity, so the customers prefer to pay on credit.
 Also, the supplier needs to provide the option of generating an invoice because business customers often make multiple purchases within a short period.
 The supplier must provide various payment solutions to the buyers, along with credit limits, payment history, etc. In B2B, post-delivery payment is a norm for businesses.
 While in B2C, ecommerce payments are quite straightforward.
 Customers pay the payment directly, either using online payment method options or cash on delivery.